hemanth-kotagiri/jntuh-results/README.md

 ## Features

-- Ability to filter the exam links as you want.
+- Filter the exam links as you want - Regulation(s), and Exam tpye.
 (The only reason why I started this project).
-- Result of a single student along with the SGPA calculated just by the hallticket number.
+- Result of a single student along with the SGPA calculated by using the hallticket number.
-- Results of multiple students given a specific range of halltickets along with statistics.
+- Results of multiple students given a specific range of halltickets along with basic statistics such as
   - Overall pass/fail ratio of the given range of halltickets.
   - Bar chart representing each subject's pass to fail ratio along with mean total marks for eligible exams.